 In December 2001, a team of movers carried the rolled murals out the back door of the Rotunda, down the marble staircase to the Pennsylvania Avenue lobby, and out the door to a waiting truck that whisked them to the conservation laboratory where they remained until November 2002, when the studio conservation work was complete.

 While in the lab, remnants of plaster and adhesive were removed, and the murals were flattened.
 The paintings were infused with a synthetic wax resin to stabilize the aged canvas and the underlying paint.
 Then the tissue paper on the painted surface, the paste from the tissue paper, the layers of grime, and varnish were removed with meticulous care.
 Next, the murals were expertly cleaned to remove discolored varnish and coatings.

 In December 2002, the murals were reinstalled onto aluminum panels newly affixed to the Rotunda walls.
 The panels cannot be seen, but they will make it easier to remove the murals again whenever they require conservation.
 After final varnishing, in-painting was done in small areas where paint had flaked off.
 A temporary barrier was placed over the murals in January 2003 to protect them as the Rotunda renovation proceeded.

-When the Rotunda reopens in September, the murals will be seen in all their glory in the light of a new fiber-optic system designed and installed by BAND, Inc. (a lighting contractor).
+Since the Rotunda reopened , the murals can be seen in all their glory in the light of a new fiber-optic system designed and installed by BAND, Inc. (a lighting contractor).
 Barry Faulkner would be pleased.